wojciech-kulik/xcodebuild.nvim/README.md

 - Download codelldb VS Code plugin from: [HERE](https://github.com/vadimcn/codelldb/releases).
 For macOS use `darwin` version.
 Just unzip `vsix` file and set paths below.
 - Install also [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) for a nice GUI to debug.
+- Make sure to enable `console` window from `nvim-dap-ui` to see simulator logs.

 ```lua
 return {